Boost Traffic and Leads with Programmatic SEO

 Share:

-You may have heard how programmatic SEO could be a way to boost site traffic from search engines and increase leads.
-It can be intimidating to consider how to implement it, knowing the complexities it can bring.
-Here, we describe how we designed the system with our client and implemented it, along with our reflections during the experience.
-Additionally, we outline the many benefits our client experienced after launch.
+You may have heard that programmatic SEO could boost site traffic from search engines and increase leads.
+However, considering the complexities of implementation can be intimidating.
+In this blog, we describe our design and client collaboration process, along with our findings and we outline the numerous client benefits after launch.

 • Shi ChenShi Chen / Product Manager